MrIago/mr-plugins/check-rules/commands/audit.md

 allowed-tools: Task, TaskOutput, AskUserQuestion
 ---

-Hook injected file list and Task commands above.
+Hook injected Task commands above.

-Execute ALL Task agents in SINGLE message with run_in_background: true.
+**CRITICAL: Launch ALL agents in ONE response with MULTIPLE Task tool calls in PARALLEL.**

+Do NOT launch one agent, wait, then launch another.
+Send SINGLE message with ALL Task invocations at once.

+Each Task: subagent_type=rules-auditor, model=haiku, run_in_background=true

-Wait ALL TaskOutput.
+After ALL launched, wait ALL TaskOutput.

-Show summary:
-- Files audited
-- Pass/fail count
-- List failures

-If failures, ask: "Fix all at once" or "Fix one by one"
+Show summary table.
+If failures, ask to fix.